aws-samples/foundation-model-benchmarking-tool/README.md

     1. Tests are run for each combination of the configured concurrency levels i.e. transactions (inference requests) sent to the endpoint in parallel and dataset.
 For example, run multiple datasets of say prompt sizes between 3000 to 4000 tokens at concurrency levels of 1, 2, 4, 6, 8 etc. so as to test how many transactions of what token length can the endpoint handle while still maintaining an acceptable level of inference latency.

 1. Generate a report that compares and contrasts the performance of the model over different test configurations and stores the reports in an Amazon S3 bucket.
-    1. The report is generated in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format within your S3 bucket and consists of plots, tables and text that highlight the key results and provide an overall recommendation on what is the best combination of instance type and serving stack to use for the model under stack for a dataset of interest.
+    1. The report is generated in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format and consists of plots, tables and text that highlight the key results and provide an overall recommendation on what is the best combination of instance type and serving stack to use for the model under stack for a dataset of interest.
     1. The report is created as an artifact of reproducible research so that anyone having access to the model, instance type and serving stack can run the code and recreate the same results and report.

 1. Multiple [configuration files](https://github.com/aws-samples/jumpstart-models-benchmarking-test-harness/tree/main/configs) that can be used as reference for benchmarking new models and instance types.

 ## Getting started

 The code is a collection of Jupyter Notebooks that are run in a sequence to benchmark a desired model on a desired set of instance types.
-After each run, all data that includes metrics, reports and results are stored in S3.
+All data that includes metrics, reports and results are stored in S3.

 ### Prerequisites